 UX Process Case Study

-Let’s walk through an example of a project that followed this textbook workflow!
+Let’s walk through an early project that was an attempt to follow this workflow!

 The “Document Evolution” Cloud App